Stocks rise on Wall Street as investors focus on earnings

 NEW YORK (AP) — Stocks rose on Wall Street Tuesday and added to weekly gains for major indexes that have been mired in a broad slump amid inflation and recession concerns.

-Industrial companies and banks made solid gains.
+Industrial and technology companies made solid gains.
 Lockheed Martin jumped 6.1% after reporting strong third-quarter earnings.
-Bank of America rose 2.1%.
+Apple rose 1.9%.

 The gains have softened after an earlier jump that sent almost all of the stocks in the S&P 500 higher.
 Its part of the latest knee-jerk motion in a market that has been moving erratically in recent weeks.
 Major indexes are still stuck in a bear market, which is when they've fallen at least 20% from their most recent all-time highs.